yxlin/ppda/README.md

 threads using GPUs and avoids moving large chunk of memories back and forth the system and GPU memories.
-Hence, _ppda_ practically removes the computational burden that involves large numbers (>1e6) of model simulations without suffering the limitation of (GPU) memory bandwidth.
+Hence, _ppda_ practically removes the computational burden that involves large numbers (>1e6) of model simulations without suffering by the limitation of GPU memory bandwidth.
 This solution allows one to rapidly approximate probability densities with ultra-high precision.

-This manuscript assocaited with this project is under preparation.
-We are glad if you find software here is useful.
-Please email the package maintainer at <yishin.lin@utas.edu.au>, if you've found any bugs or have any suggestions,
+The paper associated with this package can be viewed / downloaded [here](http://link.springer.com/article/10.3758/s13428-018-1153-1) or [here](https://rdcu.be/bPYrT).
+We are glad if you find the software here is useful.
+Please open an issue thread here or email the package maintainer at <yishinlin001@gmail.com>, if you find any bugs or have any suggestions.

 ## Getting Started